 The Keller Room is used primarily for student recitals, masterclasses, and sectional rehearsals.
 The room has no stage, so performers share the floor with up to 100 seats, creating an intimate and informal feel.

-Donor generosity has allowed NEC is transform a neglected recital hall in NEC's St. Botolph building into Harold Whitworth Pierce Hall: a new, state-of-the-art performance space with superb acoustics, flexible layout and lighting, and multimedia presentation capabilities.
+Donor generosity allowed NEC to transform a neglected recital hall in NEC's St. Botolph building into Harold Whitworth Pierce Hall: a state-of-the-art performance space with superb acoustics, flexible layout and lighting, and multimedia presentation capabilities.